Launching a new product comes with plenty of challenges and the way we’re launching products as PMMs is shifting; it’s getting faster.

 If you come out with a new product, and the new product is priced at a level that it's supposed to be mindshare and entry, so you put it at a low price point - you lose mindshare potentially with your salesforce.

 Because if I have a $1.8 million quota, and I'm selling a $30,000 product, I'm not going to spend a lot of time on that.
 I'm going to spend time on deals that are hundreds of 1000s of dollars to get to my quota.

 Back to the two points of that adoption curve, that lifecycle, we wanted mindshare, so we priced it low but we had a salesforce who was trying to sell at a high quota.
 What ended up happening?

-Super hot technology, like I said, and so the salesforce would still go in, they would still have deals, but the customer would say, "You know what, that really super high technology you have, give me some of that too" and the rep would put it on the quote and say, "Okay, great, we'll give you some augmented reality on the quote".
+Super hot technology, as I said, and so the salesforce would still go in, they would still have deals, but the customer would say, "You know what, that really super high technology you have, give me some of that too" and the rep would put it on the quote and say, "Okay, great, we'll give you some augmented reality on the quote."

 That's great but that actually was messing up in terms of what we were seeing as an impact in launching the product because now we were seeing deals rolled through but they weren't actual deals that were connected to value within the customer.

-They were deals that were showing up because the salesforce was able to put some additional money with it.
+They were deals that were showing up because the salesforce was able to put some additional money into it.

 Lesson #7: Capturing mindshare works when everyone is involved

 In fact, the entire company was very excited about it.
 We had our HR department doing AR scavenger hunts, we had our CEO who's a super visionary guy email our entire company and say, "Here, try this product out."